joelbarton-io/LS170/0_study_guide/internet.md

   - **A network exists when multiple devices are connected and able of exchanging data**

-  - 2 pieces:
+  - 2 pieces to "the internet":
-    - physical infrastructure
+    - physical infrastructure (wires, routers, switches, etc...)
     - protocols - sets of rules than enable inter-netowrk communication and govern it

-  - 2 devices connected via LAN is a network
+  - _2 devices connected over a LAN = a network_
     - WLAN wireless LAN

   - switches allow us to communicate with multiple devices on the same LAN
-  - switches replaced hubs
   - routers (among other devices) connect multiple LAN together
   - The word router is pretty overused/overloaded